LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-05-dev_install.md

 ### Configuring the environment

-Set the needed variables in .evn (take librephotos.env as model).
+Set the needed variables in .env (take librephotos.env as model).
 Make sure you set the `codedir` variable that tells docker where your source folders are. this should be the same path as used to clone your repos.

 Run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d`